 Real-world impacts of poor estimates:

-Well-built estimates protect your margins, your reputation, and provide a defensible basis for decisions.
+Well-built estimates protect your margins and your reputation, and they provide a defensible basis for decisions.

 Manual Methods vs. Modern Tools